nc2U/ibs/README.md

 ###### NFS storage server

-For the nfs storage server, it is recommended to prepare a separate server if a large amount of data will be used in the future, but you can also use the cluster's master node or ci/cd server.
+For the nfs storage server, it is recommended to prepare a separate server if a large amount of data is used in the future, but you can also use the cluster's master node or ci/cd server.

 Install the necessary packages according to the operating system on the server to be used as a storage server, run it as